How to get the mental health support you need

 Adults experiencing clinically diagnosed mental health disorders can receive subsidised group and individual treatment provided by psychiatrists, psychologists, GPs, social workers and occupational therapists.
 Support is also available to children and young people who are deemed to be at risk of developing a mental health disorder.

 Eligible patients receive a Medicare rebate to cover part of the cost of seeing a mental health provider – although a gap payment usually applies.
-Click here for more information on our fees and rebates.
+See our fees and rebates page for more.

-If you or your loved ones are struggling with mental health, a trip to your GP is a simple and vital first step to getting help and accessing financial support.
+If you or your loved ones are struggling with mental health, a trip to your GP / doctor is a simple and vital first step to getting help and accessing financial support.

-Your doctor can assess your needs and help determine whether you are eligible for a GP Mental Health Care Plan.
+Your GP / doctor can assess your needs and help determine whether you are eligible for a GP mental health care plan.
 This document outlines important information on your symptoms, past treatment, patient needs, agreed goals for treatment and suitable services for accessing the recommended treatment.

 Your doctor will also offer suggestions for a suitable mental health care provider, or refer you to a specific provider if you already have one in mind.
 They can also advise on local low-cost services if you are a low-income earner.